 One of the most important sectors in need of energy reform are Rural Electric Cooperatives (REC's) which provide electricity to 42 million people across 56% of the nation's land mass REC's account for one fifth of all carbon pollution in the US power sector and nine of the thirteen most carbon intensive utilities.
 For rural areas, investments in energy transition are long overdue and will require major overhauls of critical infrastructure.

 Congress must fund an equitable and fair energy transition to improve the lives of the millions of rural Americans served by electric cooperatives.
-Join the Rural Power Coalition by calling on your members of Congress to prioritize rural energy transition in the budget reconciliation!
+Join the Rural Power Coalition by calling on members of Congress to prioritize rural energy by adopt the coop provision, at or ideally greater than $9.7b